-This article aims to educate you about the changes to the ANSI Z359.14 Self-Retracting Devices standard ahead of the August 1, 2023, effective date so that you can prepare or adjust your fall protection plans.
+This article aims to educate you about the changes to the ANSI Z359.14 Self-Retracting Devices standard that went into effect August 1, 2023, so that you can adjust your fall protection plans as needed.

 On June 17, 2021, ANSI approved the new 2021 revision of Z359.14, Safety Requirements for Self-Retracting Devices (SRDs) for Personal Fall Arrest and Rescue Systems.
 This revision supersedes the 2014 version and goes into effect on August 1, 2023, which is an important date for ANSI compliance while using self-retracting devices.
 We will review the changes to the Z359.14 standard and cover the compliance timeline and what that means for the fall protection safety SRD equipment you are using today.